-earrings only on the ear lobes.
-"Short" means not hang more than /2 inch below the ear lobe.
+Jewelry: Girls may wear one pair of short earrings only on the ear lobes.
+"Short" means that the earrings should not hang more than 1⁄2 inch below the ear lobe.
 Large hoops or other dangling or distracting earrings are not permitted.
 Loops are not to be larger than the size of a nickel.
 No body-piercing jewelry except traditionally- located earrings will be permitted.
 One simple ring on each hand is permitted.
 One wrist bracelet, one watch, and one small necklace are permissible.
 Only simple, fine-gauged, 16 to 20 inch, silver or gold chain necklaces (with or without a pendant) are permitted.
 The following will not be permitted: chokers, beaded necklaces (colored or otherwise), leather necklaces, shells, large or elaborate chain-link, and large or elaborate pendants (larger than an inch in length, width or diameter).